 Can I share the responsibility with my spouse, partner, housemate, etc.?

 It is best if one person in a household makes the commitment, but if you need a sub you can certainly send another household member to work your shift.

 Is there a difference between the morning and afternoon shifts?

 Yes, morning shifts are spent primarily in the fields harvesting (but sometimes there is work in the packing shed).
 Afternoon shifts are spent primarily in the packing shed working with the vegetables that were harvested in the morning (but often there are outside jobs as well).

 Can two of us come each week for 2 hours?

 No. Leaving in the middle of a shift is not very satisfying for you and not helpful for the farm.

-When does the worker share begin?
+When does the worker share begin?.

-Can I work for an every other week share?
+Can I work for a bi-weekly share?

 Can I bring my child along?